Wide area of U.S. faces unusual tornado threat in January

 “This weather system will reach its peak intensity this afternoon into the evening.
 It will only get stronger and cover a larger area over the next 12 to 18 hours,” he said.

-In Arkansas, forecasters predicted winds of up to 80 miles per hour and possible tornadoes throughout the state on Tuesday night.
+In Arkansas, forecasters predicted winds of up to 80 miles per hour (129 km per hour) and possible tornadoes throughout the state on Tuesday night.

 The National Weather Service made a special release of weather balloons in Arkansas on Tuesday because of the threat.